MephistoDevelop/WeatherApp/README.md

 # Weather App

-> Project made with javascript and WebPack framework to fetch information from weather using an external API by consulting the name of the city or country.
+> Weather application made with JavaScript and webpack.
+Uses HTTP requests to return info from a weather API, and is deployed on GitHub Pages

 ### Desktop view